MUHAMMAD-HAMMAD2K04/VERILOG_PRACTICE/Day - 04_2's_Complement_Adder_Subtractor/README.md

-# ➕ N-Bit Adder–Subtractor (Parameterized)
+# ➕ 2's_Complement_Adder–Subtractor (Parameterized)

-The N-bit Adder–Subtractor is a configurable arithmetic module that performs both addition and subtraction depending on the control signal.
+The 2's_Complement_Adder–Subtractor is a configurable arithmetic module that performs both addition and subtraction depending on the control signal.
 This module is parameterized using:

 parameter SIZE = 4